Puyush/Customer_Churn_Prediction/README.md

 >>> About Model:

 As the dataset is bit imbalanced, I have used SMOTEENN from the imbalanced-learn library to resample the dataset.
 Then, We will be using a Multi-Layer Stacking, a ensemble technique to predict better predictions.
 Along with this, for each model used in stacking layers, we will be tuning Hyper-Parameters also to get the best estimator for our model.
-And all this thing is happening in a ML Pipeline which is unifying all this steps in a single unified framework.
+And all this steps are going in a ML Pipeline which is unifying all these steps in a single unified framework.

 # Thank You.